sf-wdi-gaia/intro-ruby-1/homework/27/week-10/portfolio.md

 # Portfolio

 You're going to need a portfolio site to showcase the amazing projects you've built in WDI.
-Over this weekend, start building your portfolio site or update your portfolio site.
+Over this weekend, build your portfolio site or update your current portfolio site.
 The technologies you use are up to you.

 Make sure your site is hosted and live on the web.
 If you need a back-end, you can host on Heroku.
 If you have a static site, though, you can host with a service like github pages.